Pwd9000-ML/blog-devto/posts/2022/DevOps-Defender-For-DevOps-GH/DevOps-Defender-For-DevOps-GH.md

 The following examples can also be found on my [MSDO-Lab GitHub page](https://github.com/Pwd9000-ML/MSDO-Lab).

-As mentioned MSDO features a few different tools (I will cover some of the other tools in a future blog post), but I want to concentrate on a specific tool today called [Terrascan](https://github.com/accurics/terrascan).
+As mentioned MSDO features a few different tools (I will cover some of the other tools in a future blog post), but I want to concentrate on a specific tool today called [Terrascan](https://github.com/accurics/terrascan) which is part of the MSDO toolkit.

 **Terrascan** is a static code analyzer for Infrastructure as Code (IaC).
 Let's take a look at an example on how we can use **MSDO** integration with **Defender for DevOps** to get security insights and detect compliance and security violations in a **Terraform** configuration to mitigate risk before provisioning cloud infrastructure.